iip-ecosphere/platform/platform/examples/examples.pythonSync/README.md

   * A sender service synchronously ingests data once per second.
   * A synchronous "AI" service in Python based on configuration-determined interfaces, processes the data and delivers a "classification".
   * An asynchronous receiver service emits the finally received (and classified/scored) data on the console.
+The communication in this example happens via MQTT v3.
+The instantiated broker requires JDK 11.

 This example consists of several pieces:
   * An IVML configuration for the application in `src/test/easy/ExamplePython.ivml`.